How to Become a Speech Therapist in Colorado

 Speech-Language Pathology Salary in Colorado

-This Department expects the number of jobs for speech-language pathologists to increase by 23.9% between 2014 and 2024—a rate faster than the national average.
-This level of growth should generate an average of 124 new jobs a year.
+Moreover, the number of jobs for speech-language pathologists is projected to increase by 40% between 2020 and 2030—the third-highest rate in the nation, more than double the national average.
+This level of growth should generate an average of 420 job openings per year.

 Detailed Salary Analysis for Speech-Language Pathologists in Colorado